Muhammad Rizwan Sr.

 Muhammad Rizwan Sr. (born 31 December 1989) is a Pakistani field hockey player who plays as a midfielder for Dutch club Schaerweijde and the Pakistan national team.

 Club career

-Rizwan Sr. plays club hockey in the Netherlands since 2012 when he was signed by Oranje Zwart.
-After Oranje Zwart merged in 2016 with EMHC, he started playing for the newly formed club HC Oranje-Rood.
+Rizwan Sr. has played club hockey in the Netherlands since 2012, when he was signed by Oranje Zwart.
+After Oranje Zwart merged with EMHC in 2016, he started playing for the newly formed club HC Oranje-Rood.
 After his contract at Oranje-Rood expired in 2019, he joined Schaerweijde.

 International career

 2012

 Rizwan was included in the squad for the 2012 Olympic Games in London, UK.
 He was in the runners-up squad of Pakistan at 2014 Men's Hockey Champions Trophy.
-At the 2018 World Cup, Rizwan was the captain of the Pakistan team, but he only played two games because he had to withdraw injured after the game against Malaysia.
+At the 2018 World Cup, Rizwan was the captain of the Pakistan team, but only played two games after having to withdraw injured following the game against Malaysia.